All versions of the PlayStation support RGB-output, however different solutions might be better for your

 info: - All PS3 systems are backward-compatible with PS1 games, but none run in 240p, only

-- If you have an RGB monitor that supports HD SDi, you can use an HDMI to HD
+- If you have an RGB monitor that supports 720p and HD SDi, you can use an

-SDi converter to play games in the highest quality on your monitor.
-I've played many games in 720p on my
+HDMI to HD SDi converter to play games in the highest quality on your monitor.
+I've played many games in

 - Many people try to fix their "blinking light" PS3 issues with a heat

 gun.
 While this may work as a temporary "band-aid", it could cause more damage then good.
 The only

 actual fix is to repair the connection between the GPU and the motherboard, nicknamed "reballing".